 Okay, we’re getting near the end of this and I realize its not the most thrilling part of being a boudoir photographer but it is vitally important that you educate yourself about contracts and I commend you for making it this far.
 Congratulations!
 You’re taking your photography business seriously!
 Close your eyes and imagine yourself riding down Fifth Avenue in a convertible with confetti raining down on you with a huge crowd chanting your name!

-See how I snuck that in there, deep in the article?
-So now there’s like this secret club of those of us who have stuck it out like a trooper, as opposed to those who have given up and decided to check their Facebook page.
+So, now there’s like this secret club of those of us who have stuck it out like a trooper, as opposed to those who have given up and decided to check their Facebook page.

 You see, running a successful business is not always fun.
 It takes tiny steps taken everyday, every week, every month, year after year — and some of it is boring and dull… like this.
 So, don’t give up.
 It doesn’t happen over night but if you keep moving forward you’ll get there.